xDaryamo/puccini/README.md

 Clout processor for JavaScript.
 Executes existing JavaScript in a Clout file.
 For example, it can execute the Kubernetes spec generation code inserted by **puccini-tosca**.
-It also supports executing intrinsic functions (for example, TOSCA's).
+It also supports executing intrinsic functions and value constraints (for example, TOSCA's).

 Also supported are implementation-specific JavaScript "plugins" that allow you to extend existing functionality.
 For example, you can add a plugin for Kubernetes to handle custom application needs,